 In addition, we collect data specifically from rural areas.
 Concurrent work using data from food markets and healthcare claims shows that rural India suffered from severe disruptions to food supply chains (Lowe, Nadhanael and Roth, 2020) and access to health services (Jain and Dupas, 2021).
 The economic effects of the pandemic appear to have been even more severe in rural areas (Bertrand, Krishnan and Schofield, 2020).
-Thus, our survey across rural North India allows us to measure the consequences of these disruptions on the households who were likely the most affected.
+Thus, our survey across rural North India allows us to measure the consequences of these disruptions for the households who were likely the most affected.
 Though India is officially classified as middle-income, the findings from low-income, rural areas in India are likely to be informative for other low-income settings around the world.
-Finally, by collecting survey data in which the phone was passed to women, we are able to measure female mental health, a typically challenging outcome to observe in such contexts, using standard measures validated in the psychology literature.4
+Finally, by implementing a survey where the phone was passed to women, we are able to measure female mental health, a challenging outcome to observe in such contexts, using standard measures validated in the psychology literature.

 We emphasize that our findings on the adverse repercussions of the containment measures are positive, rather than normative results, since we do not study or quantify the long-run health or economic impacts of improved mitigation.
 Nonetheless, the large negative associations suggest that, without expanded social insurance, lockdown policies could severely affect the well-being of women in low-income countries.
 Indeed, eight months after our survey, COVID-19 cases in India skyrocketed six to eight times higher than when we conducted the survey, resulting in more containment policies.
-Our results suggest that any time such policies are instituted, they should be complemented with targeted aid, with particular attention to the well-being of women.
+Our results suggest that any time such policies are instituted, they should be complemented with targeted aid, with particular attention to the well-being of the most vulnerable.

 Finally, we note that these results are not merely relevant for the current pandemic.
 Global pandemics are expected to increase in frequency due to urbanization, globalization, loss of biodiversity, and climate change (Dodds, 2019).
-Understanding the consequences of different containment policies is crucial for crafting future approaches to disease control and concurrent aid-targeting in lower-income settings.5
+Understanding the consequences of containment policies is crucial for crafting future approaches to disease control and concurrent aid-targeting in lower-income settings.
+Lower-middle income countries like India, alone, account for roughly 3 billion people or roughly 40 percent of the global population.